A2va/ImageTranslator.py/README.md

 4. Place the extracted files into the *tesseract-ocr* folder at the root of package
 5. Download [tessdata](https://github.com/tesseract-ocr/tessdata) or [tessdata_best](https://github.com/tesseract-ocr/tessdata_best)
 6. Place the traineddata files into the tessdata folder.
-7. Download models from EasyOCR `python -m image_translator.download_model`.
+7. Download models from EasyOCR `python -m download`.
 *Note: Sometimes the progress bar stop so put a character on terminal*

 ### Linux